passcod/blook/src/reading/2016/july.md

    This was more subtle than that: with very few exceptions, I outright ignored all fanfics that kept pretty much everything the same, but then forced the characters into the ship.
 I don't mind when Dramione, or something near it, actually happens organically, as a true part of the fic.
-For example, [HPMoR], which I do regard as pretty much _the_ Harry Potter fanfic, has a tentative romance and definite, if at first grudging, friendship between Draco and Hermione.
-But we get there through circumstance that _makes sense_, and is not forced just to get the ship there, or worse, the characters are put together in an abusive or highly disfunctional relationship that's glamoured up by the author.
-Ugh.
-Ew.
-Urgh.
-Special mention, though, for [The Nietzsche Classes], though, which is a great perversion of the genre, given the reader has the right (twisted) mind.

 5. **No sanctimonious religious bullshit.** If you think atheists don't actually have morals because morals are exclusive to people who believe in a